 All you have to do is catch the sonic serpent by its tail and hold it with your attention.

 Let's examine now what these pulsating tones are, physically.

+Wanna know how singing bowl works?
 By striking the bowl, you cause its dynamic deformation (vibrations).
 The walls of the bowl expand and contract relative to the center of the bowl.
 The bowl will repetitively deform to create complex geometrical forms and eventually revert to its (original) circular shape before embarking upon another expansion or contraction.
 As its energy dissipates over the course of repetitions, the bowl will come to rest… in its original shape.

 With each expansion, the bowl creates a sound.
 With each contraction, a slightly different sound will be emitted.
 The overlapping of these two sounds, which have a small difference in frequency and amplitude, creates the "pulsating" or "fluctuating" effect that itself is the easily identifiable signature (“characteristic") of singing bowls.

-As the fundamental tone pulsates with slow rhythm, the overtones may beat faster or vice versa.
+As the fundamental tone pulsates with a slow rhythm, the overtones may beat faster or vice versa.
 The higher the difference between two tones of the same partial, the more frequent is the pulse!
-The speed of these modulations (beats) is a function of bowl's geometry and material.
+The speed of these modulations (beats) is a function of the bowl's geometry and material.

 The (heterodyne) interference of acoustical waves of slightly different frequencies coming out of ONE source is called "monaural beats."
 The case when TWO sources of sound are emitting the slightly different pitches is called "binaural beats".

 If you'd like to understand more about monaural beats, you could experiment with any sound generator that is able to produce two slightly different tones simultaneously; you could also take two devices tuned to produce a slight difference between two tones, to create binaural beats.
 The introduction of these concepts is the core method used in audio brain entrainment.